AljanScholtens/aljanscholtens.nl/content/blog/2023-03-16-lego-donjon-moc-age-of-empires-2/index.en.md

 ---
-title: "Donjon from Age of Empires 2 in Lego"
+title: Donjon from Age of Empires 2 in Lego
 date: 2023-03-16
-slug: "lego-donjon-moc-age-empires-2"
+slug: lego-donjon-moc-age-empires-2
 draft: false
-author: "aljan"
+author: aljan

-subtitle: "My first attempt to create a Lego MOC" # Not required
+subtitle: My first attempt to create a Lego MOC
-description: "My first attempt to build a Lego MOC, the Donjon from Age of Empires 2." # Not required
+description: My first attempt to build a Lego MOC, the Donjon from Age of Empires 2.

-related: "" # Not required
+related: ''
-related_url: "" # Not required
+related_url: ''

-photo: "donjon-3.jpg" # Not required
+photo: donjon-3.jpg
-thumbnail: "" # Not required
+thumbnail: ''

-header: true # true is a large header, false is no header
+header: true
-header_studio: false # Not required
+header_studio: false
-header_title_gradient: false # Not required
+header_title_gradient: false
 ---

 My friends are organizing an annual Age of Empires 2 (AoE2) online tournament, [Age of Gamers](https://www.ageofgamers.nl), which was started during the pandemic.
 During this year's tournament, they introduced a mini competition: build something in Lego related to the strategy game Age of Empires 2.
 That's when I got excited.